OpenBankProject/Sofit/README.md

   }
 }

-*hostname*
+*base_url*

-The hostname is used to calculate the callback url to give to the Open Bank Project API server.
+The base_url is used to calculate the callback url to give to the Open Bank Project API server.
 This should just be the base url used to access the social finance application.
 So if you're running a copy of the social finance application at sofi.example.com over https, on the standard port, it would be "https://sofi.example.com".
 An example value for local development could be: http://127.0.0.1:8080 (as 8080 is the default Lift development port)